New!!! iNITIATIVE ENCOURAGING ALL STUDENTS, STAFF/FACULTY AND COMMUNITY TO GET 30 MINUTES OF ACTIVITY EVERY DAY!

 This is the most popular extracurricular activity on campus.
 Team, individual and dual Intramural Sport leagues are offered throughout the academic year.
 Participants organize their own teams and compete for the coveted Intramural Championship Mugs.
 There are no prerequisites for experience; so all skill levels are encouraged to participate.
 In addition, intramural sports participation affords a fine opportunity to develop the essential qualities of leadership, cooperation, self-reliance, and sense of fair play and to form warm friendships that will endure throughout the years.
 Each and every SRU student is invited to participate in as many activities as he/she desires.

 Outdoor Adventures (OA)

-This program is designed to provide outdoor recreation services and educational experiences to the Slippery Rock University campus and community.
+This program is designed to provide outdoor recreation services and educational experiences to the Slippery Rock University students and when possible, to ARC members and the general public.
 The Outdoor Program trips and clinics offer opportunities to increase outdoor recreation skills, leadership development and environmental awareness.
-FREE Open Kayak Sessions are offered fall and spring semesters in the ARC's Aquatic Center.
+Space is limited - 1st come, 1st served!